Class A RV Rental

 How much does it cost to rent a Class A RV?

-Visible Class A RV base prices currently range from $116.12-$257.12/night before checkout extras.
+Visible Class A RV base prices currently range from $277.24/night before checkout extras.
 The final trip cost still depends on pickup city, dates, mileage, protection, taxes, fuel, campsite fees, and provider terms.

 How many people can sleep in a Class A RV?

-Current Class A results show sleeping capacity of 2-6 people.
-Compare fixed beds, converted beds, privacy, and listed seatbelts before deciding how many people should ride and sleep in it.
+Current Class A results show sleeping capacity of 4 people.
+Compare fixed beds, converted beds, privacy, luggage space, and listed seatbelts before deciding how many people should ride and sleep in it.

 Is a Class A harder to drive than a Class C?

-Usually, yes.
-Class A rentals are larger and feel more like a bus-style coach, while Class C rentals often feel closer to a truck or van cab with a living area behind it.
+Usually, yes for many first-time renters.
+Class A rentals are larger and feel more like a coach, while Class C rentals often feel closer to a truck or van cab with a living area behind it.
+Either way, use the exact listed length and pickup walkthrough.

 Do campgrounds accept Class A RVs?